JIMMY WYNN BASEBALL CARDS

 Wynn’s baseball card collecting popularity stems from his playing career from 1963-1977, primarily with the Houston Astros during their early years in existence.
 Wynn quickly became one of the faces of the franchise and one of the most popular players for Astros fans during the 1960s and early 1970s.
 Wynn remains one of the most renowned Astros players in franchise history.
 His baseball cards from his playing days, especially during his Astros tenure, resonate well with collectors today.

-Read also: LOCAL BUYERS OF BASEBALL CARDS
+Read also: 1975 KELLOGG's BASEBALL CARDS

 Some of Wynn’s most notable and sought-after baseball cards include: